 If you are using temperature control tip cartridges, choose the cartridge that meets your soldering iron’s lead or lead-free solder specification.
 You might need to change the cartridge based on whether your soldering iron uses lead or lead -free.

-While there are many different types of tip shapes and sizes, the wider tips, such as the chisel tip, are best and easiest to use for most electronic circuit board applications.
+While there are many different types of soldering iron tip shapes and sizes, the wider tips, such as the chisel tip, are best and easiest to use for most electronic circuit board applications.
 It can make the soldering process much smoother.

 Make sure to wipe the tips clean with a damp sponge when you have completed soldering the joints.